mprib/caliscope/README.md

 ## Limitations

 Please note that the system currently has the following **limitations**:
-- It does not support anything other than standard webcams at the moment
+- It does not support anything other than standard webcams at the moment (a pipeline for processing pre-recorded videos is in the works).
 - The frame capture backend presents a primary bottleneck that will limit the number of cameras/resolution/frame rates that can be used, which ultimately limits the size and precision of the capture volume.
 - Data export is currently limited to .csv, and .trc files.
 Use in 3D animation tools like Blender, which require character rigging, will require additional processing.